-For those of you who are spouses of high achievers, just know that 40 hours a week is break even in life.
-If you want to have the nice things life can offer and enjoy a better than average quality of life, there are sacrifices you must make.
+For those of you who are spouses of high achievers, just know that 40 hours a week is a “break even“ in life.
+If you want to have the nice things life can offer and enjoy a better-than-average quality of life, there are sacrifices you must make.
 If you aren’t making these compromises, be careful.
 I have never seen a marriage last when someone’s spouse is holding him or her back.
 Have you?

-My Top 10 Tips For Enjoying a Successful Career, Marriage and Family Life
+My Top 10 Tips to Enjoy a Successful Career, Marriage, and Family Life